 Discussion

 Tree size, microenvironment, and hydraulic traits shaped tree growth responses across three droughts (Table 1).
 The greater susceptibility of larger trees to drought, similar to forests worldwide [@bennett_larger_2015], was driven primarily by their height [@liu_effect_1993; @stovall_tree_2019].
 There was a marginal additional effect of crown exposure, with a tendency for lowest Rt among the most exposed (dominant) and suppressed trees.
 There was no evidence that soil water availability increased drought resistance; in contrast, trees in wetter topographic positions had lower Rt (consistent with @zuleta_drought-induced_2017; @stovall_tree_2019), and the larger potential rooting volume of large trees provided no advantage in the drier microenvironments.
-The negative effect of height on Rt held when also accounting for species’ traits.
+The negative effect of height on Rt held after accounting for species’ traits.
 Drought sensitivity was not consistently linked to species’ LMA, WD, or xylem architecture, but was negatively correlated with the leaf hydraulic traits (PLAdry, πtlp) in the top overall model and the top models for two of the three individual droughts [@scoffoni_leaf_2014;@bartlett_correlations_2016; @medeiros_extensive_2019].
 This is a novel finding in that PLAdry and πtlp have not previously been linked to drought growth responses.
 The direction of responses was mostly consistent across droughts, supporting the conclusion that they were driven by fundamental physiological mechanisms.
 However, the strengths of each predictor varied across droughts (Tables 4-5), indicating that drought characteristics interact with tree size, microenvironment, and traits to shape which individuals are most affected.
 These findings significantly advance our knowledge of the factors that confer vulnerability or resistance on trees during drought.

 The droughts considered here were of a magnitude that has occurred with an average frequency of approximately one per 10-15 years (Fig. 1a, @helcoski_growing_2019) and had modest impacts on tree growth (Fig. 1b).
 These droughts were classified as severe (1977) or extreme (1966, 1999) according to the PDSI metric and have been linked to tree mortality in the eastern United States [@druckenbrod_redefining_2019]; however, extreme, multiannual droughts (“megadroughts”) of the type that have triggered massive tree die-off in other regions (e.g., @allen_global_2010; @stovall_tree_2019) have not occurred in the Eastern United States within the past several decades [@clark_impacts_2016].
 Of the droughts considered here, the 1966 drought, which was preceded by two years of dry conditions (Fig. S2), severely stressed a larger portion of trees (Fig. 1b).
 It may be notable that the tendency for large trees to have lowest resistance was most pronounced in this drought, consistent with other findings that this tendency increases with drought strength [@bennett_larger_2015; @stovall_tree_2019].
 Across all three droughts, the majority of trees experienced reduced growth, but a substantial portion had increased growth (Fig. 1b), potentially due to decreased leaf area of competitors during the drought.
 It is likely because of the moderate impact of these droughts, along with other factors influencing tree growth, that our best models characterize only a modest amount of variation: 11-13% for all droughts combined, and 21-26% for each individual drought (Table 5).